dmclink/odin-todo/README.md

 ## Description

 Example project of a web based ToDo app.
-Storage is held in client-side memory so any todos or projects created do not persist between sessions.
+ToDos and project data are held in client-side local storage.
+Thus the data may be eventually wiped by your browser.
+The live version is meant to be used as a demo only.

 ## Usage